 Main Page Content

-If you’re looking for more information on vaping, the following links are recommended:
+If you’re looking for additional information about alcohol, the following sites are recommended:

-Some of the most common reasons youth experiment with, or use a vaping device include:
+Some of the common reasons youth consume alcohol include:

 - Peer pressure

 - Boredom or curiosity

 In 2017, slightly less than half (43%) of students in Ontario report drinking more than just a few sips of alcohol during the past year.

 Provincial and federal laws regulate the manufacture, distribution, importation, advertising, possession and consumption of alcohol.
 In Ontario, it is illegal for anyone under 19 years of age to possess, consume or purchase alcohol.